Moksha2502/2_MOKSHAGNA/README.md

 ### Step 1: Input

-The user provides a list of medicines.
+The user provides a list of medicines, e.g.
-Example:

 ```
 Warfarin, Aspirin, Ibuprofen